LLNL/pyorick/DESCRIPTION.rst

    alive.

-2. The function ``yencodable(value)`` returns True if and only if the python value can be sent to yorick.
+2. The function ``yencodable(value)`` returns True if and only if the python value can be sent to yorick (without pickling).

 3. For any of the top-level object or handle object function calls, you may supply additional arguments, which will be interpreted as format